qlik-oss/core-website/docs/tutorials/data-loading.md

     npm start
     ```

-    You should see the info from 10 different airports in your terminal.
+    You should see the info from 10 different airports printed to the console.

 ## What is happening

 Once the containers are running and you trigger the data load,
-the program creates or opens an app called `reloadapp.qvf` on the QIX Engine.
+the program creates and opens an app called `reloadapp.qvf` on the QIX Engine.
 Then it creates a connection of the type we defined earlier.

 ```js